cdl-mint/Niryo/Ned API examples/Vision_Tic_Tac_Toe/README.md

      - observation pose (this position should contain all landmarks inside of the vision)

-In order to change the workspace make sure to mount the tip on to the robot as shown on figure:
+In order to change the workspace make sure to mount the calibration tip on to the robot as shown on figure:

 <img src="calibration_tip.jpeg" width="300" height="300">